Dr Alex Louise Pearl

 Profile

-I am an ESRC Postdoctoral Fellow based in the School of Law.
+I am an ESRC Postdoctoral Research Fellow based in the School of Law.
 My Fellowship focuses upon achieving academic, policy and real-world impact to improve financial flourishing outcomes for disabled adults living in the community.

 My PhD research involved a sociolegal examination of how support can help mitigate the legal, policy and practical challenges facing adults with cognitive impairments in managing their financial lives.
 Developing a novel approach to capability theory, I worked with disabled people, leading support provider organisations and the banking sector to explore the impact of diverse and overlapping spheres of legal and policy regulation on the financial experiences of disabled people.
 My research addresses issues around mental capacity law, support provision, the social care and benefits system, equality and non-discrimination law, access to banking and the operation of contractual relations.